everyday-cc/ai/_news/2024-01-31-from-artificial-labor-to-artificial-intelligence-human-judgment-keeps-it-real-opinion.md

 ---
 category: news
 title: "From artificial labor to artificial intelligence: Human judgment keeps it real | Opinion"
-excerpt: "Artificial intelligence is the latest in social and economic shiny objects.
-Many are wondering about the trajectory of their professional lives.
-We’re all wise to do so.
-Such threats are not new."
+excerpt: "Artificial intelligence is the latest in social and ...
+They join unions that make demands for medical care and retirement.
+Then came robotics.
+Advanced computer technology allows machines to ..."
 publishedDateTime: 2024-01-31T11:07:00Z
 originalUrl: "https://www.knoxnews.com/story/opinion/columnists/2024/01/31/opinion-from-artificial-labor-to-artificial-intelligence/72396206007/"
 webUrl: "https://www.knoxnews.com/story/opinion/columnists/2024/01/31/opinion-from-artificial-labor-to-artificial-intelligence/72396206007/"